 Common Farm

 Derbyshire Wildlife Trust purchased Common Farm in March 2024 with many thanks to the generosity of members and donors supporting our appeal.
-The site has historically been a mixed-use farm, mainly farmed for livestock and offered an extremely exciting opportunity to see nature’s recovery at the heart of the Derwent Valley.
+The site is one of our Making Space for Nature sites, rewilding to a mosaic of grassland, scrub and woodland from an intensively managed livestock farm.
+It offers an extremely exciting opportunity to see nature’s recovery at the heart of the Derwent Valley.

 Location